gauravbhand1611/oms-documentation/documents/learn-hotwax-oms/GLOSSARY.md

 ---
 description: >-
-  Explore essential terms in Omnichannel Order Management.
-Clarify your understanding with our comprehensive glossary.
+  Learn about common terms in omnichannel order and inventory management.
 ---

 ## Advanced Shipping Notice (ASN)